The semi-random tree process: Abstract

 \section{Abstract}

 The online semi-random graph process is a one-player game which starts with the empty graph on $n$ vertices.
-At every round, a player (called Builder) is presented with a vertex $v$ chosen uniformly at random and independently from previous rounds, and constructs an edge of his choice that is incident to $v$.
+At every round, a player (called Builder) is presented with a vertex $v$ chosen uniformly at random and independently from previous rounds, and constructs an edge of their choice that is incident to $v$.
 Inspired by recent advances on the semi-random graph process, we define a family of generalised online semi-random models.
-Then, we analyse a particular instance that shares similar features with the original semi-random graph process and study the hitting times of classical graph properties.